x07x08/TF2-Dodgeball-Modified/README.md

 - Limits for speed and turnrate parameters.
 - No damage on rockets if the target suicides / disconnects (toggleable via a CVar).
 - No damage on stolen rockets (toggleable via a CVar).
-- Commands to modify the movement parameters of a rocket.
 - Custom trails toggleable client-side.

 # Fixes
-- Fixed some errors caused by invalid client indexes in timers.
+- Fixed looping explosion sounds.
-- Fixed the wrong rocket class being rarely chosen.
+- Fixed 0% chance rocket classes being rarely chosen.
 - Fixed neutral rockets.

 # Known bugs